Kismundo/PowerPuff-SDG3-DSA/README.md

 --------------------------------
 PASSWORD HASHING
-//password are stored as hashed string to prevents storing plain-text password.
+// password are stored as hashed string to prevents storing plain-text password.
 - Using:
   - hash<string>
 --------------------------------